Flows on the PGL(V)-Hitchin component: Well-definedness of -parallel flows

-Since $t\in I_{[\xi],\mu}$, we see from the description of the closed leaf inequalities in Section \ref{sec:Bonahon-Dreyer} that the matrix representative of $\rho(\gamma_m)h_m(t)$ in the basis $\{f_1,\dots,f_n\}$ has diagonal entries that are increasing down the diagonal if $p_m=x_1$ and decreasing down the diagonal if $p_m=x_2$.
-Also, $h_m(t)$ commutes with $\rho(\gamma_m)$ since they have the same attracting and repelling fixed flags.
-At the same time, the matrix representing $u_m(t)$ in the basis $\{f_1,\dots,f_n\}$ is upper triangular when $p_m=x_1$ and lower triangular when $p_m=x_2$.
+Observe that $h_m(t)$ commutes with $\rho(\gamma_m)$ since they have the same attracting and repelling fixed flags.
+Also, since $t\in I_{[\xi],\mu}$, we see from the description of the closed leaf inequalities in Section \ref{sec:Bonahon-Dreyer} that the matrix representative of $\rho(\gamma_m)h_m(t)$ in the basis $\{f_1,\dots,f_n\}$ has diagonal entries that are increasing down the diagonal if $p_m=r_1$ and decreasing down the diagonal if $p_m=r_2$.
+At the same time, the matrix representing $u_m(t)$ in the basis $\{f_1,\dots,f_n\}$ is upper triangular when $p_m=r_1$ and lower triangular when $p_m=r_2$.
 Thus, by Lemma \ref{lem:matrix}, the limit

 exists, and is a unipotent projective transformation that fixes $\xi(p_m)$.